IDA-HumanCapital/fife/docs/user_guide.md

 - Eighth column: Number of observations with a predicted survival probability less than 0.5 that did not survive.
 All else equal, a better model will have larger values in the fifth and eighth columns and smaller values in the sixth and seventh columns.

-- Ninth column: Concordance index (or "C-index") over the entire test set, and is therefore a single value.
+- Ninth column: Concordance index (or "C-index"), a single value to evaluate the model over all time horizons in the test set.
 The concordance index is, over all pairs of observations where one observation is known to have survived longer, the share of those pairs for which the model predicts a greater restricted mean survival time (RMST) for the observation that survived longer.
 An individual's RMST is the number of periods the model expects the individual to survive over the greatest horizon for which the model produced a prediction.
 Like AUROC, a totally uninformed model would be expected to produce a concordance index of 0.5 and a perfect model would produce a concordance index of 1.0.

 - *IFE_Metrics.csv* follows the same format as *Metrics.csv*.